unioslo/mreg/docs/network_policies.md

 - Create Policies referencing those attributes and associating them with boolean values.
 - Assign policies to networks.
 - Subdivide a network into Communities, grouping hosts for more granular network management.
-- Assign Hosts to Communities under the correct network, provided their IP addresses match the appropriate networks.
+- Assign Hosts to Communities under the correct network, provided the host has an IP addresses for the network.